vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

   - java
 ---

-For some months, I have been writing down to my notebook Elasticsearch best practices that I wish I would have known when I first started developing applications running against Elasticsearch.
+For some months, I have been jotting down notes best practices that I wish I would have known when I first started developing applications running against Elasticsearch.
 Even though the following collection tries to communicate certain ideas in Java, I believe almost each of such cases apply to every other programming language with almost no or minor changes.
 I tried to avoid repeating content that has already been covered in tutorials and the Elasticsearch documentation.
 The listed principles are all derived from my personal point of view, I strived to share only the ones that I can justify with either facts or experience.

 Before proceeding further, I would like to thank [David Turner](https://discuss.elastic.co/t/review-request-for-elasticsearch-survival-guide-for-developers-blog-post/183411/2)